-Following are affiliate links — which means if you click on a link and make a purchase, I may receive a small commission, at no added cost to you.
-I only link to vendors and products I’ve used and love.
+This post contains affiliate links.
+If you click on them and make a purchase, I may earn a small commission, at no added cost to you.
+Read more about my affiliate policy here.

 I’ve been using cloth grocery shopping bags for years, but until recently I’d never given much thought to the thin plastic bags available FREE in the produce section.
 Because they were convenient, I used them for pretty much all my produce without thinking — from bananas to potatoes to cucumbers.